Which States Have the Highest Unemployment?

 This is the question that matters more than the ranking.
 A state can have moderate unemployment and still score high on household distress, because delinquency, SNAP enrollment, and safety net gaps all carry weight independently.
 But the scatter plot below makes one thing clear.
 When unemployment is high and composite distress is high, the compounding effect is visible.
 The upper-right quadrant of this chart is where labor market weakness meets pre-existing leverage.
 Those states also tend to have different foreclosure timelines and legal protections, which shapes how quickly economic stress converts to housing loss.

-Unemployment Rate vs. State ADI Score (All 51 Jurisdictions)
+Unemployment Rate vs. State Distress Index Score (All 51 Jurisdictions)

 How Is Unemployment Trending Month to Month?